TESTMECS/black-sholes/README.md

 P&L = max(0, strike_price - spot_price) - premium_paid
 ```

+### Implied Volatility

+Implied volatility is the volatility value that, when plugged into the Black-Scholes model, yields a theoretical option price equal to the current market price of that option.
+It represents the market's expectation of future volatility.

+The implied volatility surface shows how implied volatility varies with:

+- **Strike Price**: The volatility smile/skew effect (higher implied volatility for out-of-the-money options)
+- **Time to Expiration**: The term structure effect (how implied volatility changes with time to expiration)

+This surface is crucial for understanding market dynamics and pricing options more accurately, especially for exotic derivatives.

 ## Future Enhancements

 The following features are planned for future development: